arpipatel-ap/LHL-programs/README.md

 console.log(typeof null);  ==> object  // make sure about this stuff
 ```

-In javascript comparison and eqilaity check are two differnt thinngs.
+In javascript comparison and eqilaity check are two differnt things.

+==> two types of memory
+1.stack (primitive datatypes) 2.heap (non primitive datatypes)

+1.primitive change in copy
+2. nonpromitive change in original